makersacademy/chitter-challenge/README-2.md

 >
 > As a Maker
 > So that only I can post messages on Chitter as me
 > I want to log in to Chitter
 >
 > As a Maker
+> So that I can delete a post I no longer like
+> I want to delete a peep I've made
+>
+> As a Maker
+> So that I can update a post I have second thoughts on
+> I want to edit a peep I've made
+>
+> As a Maker
 > So that I can avoid others posting messages on Chitter as me